 However, if you are driving into the District, we recommend that you park at Union Station and take the Metro down to the Capitol South stop (there is virtually no parking around the Capitol).
 When you exit at Capitol South, you will be directly behind the Cannon House Office Building and across the street from the Capitol.

-Metro is a fantastic mode of transportation and highly recommended.
-The Capitol South stop will deposit travellers at the appropriate location for then walking over to the House Office Buildings.
-Click here for Metro Maps.
+The Metro is a fantastic mode of transportation and highly recommended.
+The Capitol South stop will deposit travelers at the appropriate location for then walking over to the House Office Buildings.